-- You have one easy payment: Instead of juggling multiple loans and monthly payments, going forward you’ll have one loan and one payment to remember.
+One of the most practical benefits of loan consolidation is that you have one easy payment.
+Instead of juggling multiple loans and monthly payments, going forward you’ll have one loan and one payment to remember.

-However, there are some downsides to keep in mind.
-When you consolidate, your loan is assigned an interest rate based on the weighted average of your current loans, so consolidating may not help you save any money like refinancing can.
+Furthermore, when you consolidate, your loan is assigned an interest rate based on the weighted average of your current loans (some of which may be very low and easy to pay back quickly), so consolidating may not help you save any money in the long run like refinancing can.

 Also, if you are pursuing PSLF, it’s important to know that consolidating your loans restarts the clock.
 You’ll lose credit for any payments you made toward the 120 qualifying payments and will have to start over.